 A client who struggled similarly once taught me a word that has been adapted to describe that position: Orthopraxy.
 If Orthodoxy is a religious worldview whose observance is predicated on beliefs and values, Orthopraxy is an orientation that focuses on the practice, or behaviors, associated with a moral social system, rather than the theoretical doctrine.
 Apparently, there are many ostensibly Orthodox Jews who don’t necessarily subscribe to all the tenets and precepts taught in Yeshivas and Shuls, but practice a cultural version of the observant lifestyle, out of respect and commitment to people they love, and/ or the familiarity of it.
 For some it may feel like a split identity, while others live in a culturally conforming but internally agnostic state.

-Another concept you might find relevant in analyzing your current state of ambivalence is called Pascal’s Wager.
-This is the logic subscribed to by some agnostics who practice religion: “If G-d exists and gave us a moral code, and I follow it, then I lead a purpose-driven life, and invest in a happy afterlife.
+Another concept you might find relevant to research in analyzing your current state of ambivalence is called Pascal’s Wager.
+Oversimplified, his is the logic subscribed to by some agnostics who practice religion: “If G-d exists and gave us a moral code, and I follow it, then I lead a purpose-driven life, and invest in a happy afterlife.
 If G-d doesn’t exist and I followed this code, I still led a purpose-driven life, and then it’s over.
 If I reject religion and it turns out there is a G-d and an afterlife, then I missed out.”
 Meaning, they may not believe completely in G-d, a moral code, or an afterlife, but it’s the safer bet.
-This is all from a philosophical perspective.
+This is all from a theological/ philosophical perspective.